iangoodnight/pwc/133/perl/README.md

-I wasn't familiar with the idea of integer square roots, but after checking out the linked Wikipedia reference ([here]), I found that the term is equivalent to to the largest integer square root that is less than or equal to our given input (a square root floor, so to speak.
+I wasn't familiar with the idea of integer square roots, but after checking out the linked Wikipedia reference ([here]), I found that the term is equivalent to the largest integer square root that is less than or equal to our given input (a square root floor, so to speak.
 There are likely more elegant, mathematical approaches to this problem, but my approach was to just start at 0 and check incrementing squares until I exceeded the input.

 ```perl